Design Your Skill

-If you are developing a skill using the prebuilt voice interaction model, the set of utterances for each skill type are pre-designed.
-Consult the Alexa Design Guide for other design considerations such as, best practices for developing skills for children, accessibility, and in-skill purchasing.
+If you develop a skill by using the pre-built voice interaction model, Amazon has designed the set of utterances for each skill type.
+Consult the Alexa Design Guide for other design considerations, such as, best practices for developing skills for children, accessibility, and in-skill purchasing.

-If you are building a custom skill, the first step is to design the voice interaction model.
+If you build a custom skill, the first step is to design the voice interaction model.
 You might design a request-response dialog, use a conversational model, or use a mixed approach.
-For details about designing a custom voice interaction model, see the Alexa Design Guide.
-The design guide offers best practices for designing the interaction model, adding visuals to your skill, adding voice to apps, developing skills for children, and more.
-You can also try the Skill Flow Builder to design and test narrative-driven Alexa skills.
+For details about how to design a custom voice interaction model, see the Alexa Design Guide.
+The design guide offers you best practices to design the interaction model, adding visuals to your skill, add voice to apps, develop skills for children, and more.
+You can also use the Skill Flow Builder to design and test narrative-driven Alexa skills.

-The following additional resources help you learn about designing an Alexa skill.
+Use the following additional resources to help you learn how to design an Alexa skill.